 “This was the trouble with families.
 Like invidious doctors, they knew just where it hurt.”
 Arundhati Roy

 This recipe we are told is simple to make and requires no advanced planning.
 That’s if you already have a basic Indian spice pantry, cilantro and yellow split peas on hand.
 I made mine with the smaller pea, the moong dal.
 The chana dal is a larger pea.
 I love yellow dal in general and this one is perfumed with floral coriander and garlic.
 I like to eat dal when I want to give my digestive system a rest.

-In a myriad of ways we all need rest, right?
+In a myriad of ways we all need self care, right?
 Simple.
 We all know this intellectually but wrestle with the emotional letting-it-in part required for a healthy action to follow.
 Like all families, they exist with emotional pain but some, if not most, struggle with the letting-in part.
 I have learned over my adventure thus far that we all cope in unique ways to AVOID the LETTING-IN PART.
 My well worn grooves of coping are twofold: anger and/or problem solving.
 Just recently I have begun to slowly, but deeply, comprehend how coping mechanisms work for me.
 When I find myself on the ceiling with anger at someone I love or problem solving another’s personal dilemma or responsibility, I now catch myself and ask “What pain am I avoiding here?”
 It’s a surprisingly effective starting point.

 Ingredients: 1 cup yellow split peas, 1 tablespoon coriander seeds, 1 teaspoon cumin seeds, 4 chiles (thai, cayenne or serrano, stems removed), 4 medium garlic cloves, 2 tablespoons ghee, 1 large tomato cored and chopped, 1.5 teaspoons sea salt, 1/4 teaspoon turmeric, 1/4 cup finely chopped fresh cilantro leaves